govindnathsng/QMONEY_V2/README.md

 ---

-This README is structured to showcase each key feature and the technical skills involved in QEats.
-Let me know if there’s anything specific you’d like to add!
+This README highlights key features, technologies, and setup instructions, with a link to your Crio portfolio.
+Let me know if there’s anything else you’d like to add!